fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 1. https://docs.python.org/3/library/pdb.html

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 130

 some of the Tasks functionality is executed with every test, but not all of it.